viveksbharati/SIDS/README.md

 ## Running the code

-I have provided the code for the data preparation (data generation / resizing), training the model,  and running the model with the webcam as a Jupyter notebook.
+The code for the data preparation (data generation / resizing), training the model,  and running the model with the webcam has been provided as a Jupyter notebook.
 The code snippets within the notebook could be executed as independent python3 executables within an environment with the above packages installed.

 ## Pretrained model